The Configuration Management data base (CMDB) creates and maintains the logical

 control you want to have over the CI.
 There are changes that may need to be made and tracked

 against the CI.
 Also, a CI does not exist on its own.
-CI's has dependencies and relationship
+CIs have dependencies and relationship

-with other CI's.
-For example, the loss of bank of disk drives may take a database instance down,
+with other CIs.
+For example, the loss of disk drives may take a database instance down, which

 It is this relationship data that makes the CMDB a powerful decision support tool.